 Up in smoke

-More than 670 fines and warnings were dished out in the past financial year to smokers who lit up in smoke-free zones such as bus stops, taxi ranks and ferry terminals.
+More than 125 fines were issued to smokers who exposed others to tobacco smoke in smoke-free zones including bus stops, ferry terminals, taxi ranks and building entrances in FY18.

 Smoking bans are in effect across Queensland and cover a range of public places where adults and children frequent.
 A full list of smoke-free zones can be found here.